 The entire sales process, from finding opportunities to qualifying to closing deals, has changed immensely.
 With this change comes the need to adapt.
 But some sales representatives are still stuck in the old ways of their profession.

-As of 2016, the top areas sales reps struggle with are:
+Some of the top areas sales reps struggle with are:

 - Prospecting (42 percent)